GeorgeW/GeorgeW.github.io/about.md

 **Specialty** : Front End Development

 *Well what are you waiting for?
-Buy me a :coffee: and lets chat about your idea!*
+Lets grab a :coffee: and chat about your idea!*

 ##<a href="mailto:{{ site.email}}">Mail Me!</a>